 - Add cinnamon to your diet: Consuming a teaspoon of this spice has been shown to block the production of proteins in the brain that contribute to the onset of Alzheimer’s.
 (Just a few weeks ago, I did a post about cinnamon for Parkinson's.
 Are we seeing the start of a new cinnamon craze?)

 - Drink apple juice: It boosts the production of a chemical compound in the brain associated with learning, memory, mood and muscle movement.
 (I love the dried apples from my local farmer's market.
 I'll check to see if they have juice on my next trip.)

 - Drink coffee: This beverage acts as an anti-inflammatory that can block cholesterol buildup in the brain.
 One large study showed that men and women who drank three to five cups of coffee a day reduced their chances of dementia by 65 percent.
 (I drink coffee in the morning and afternoon.
-I've written repeatedly about it, including here: Coffee: Good or Bad for Us?
-The Verdict is In .)
+I've written repeatedly about it)

 - Socialize more: Studies show that a busy social life can improve your cognitive abilities.
 (I don't think I can make any room for more socializing.
 Sometimes my calendar seems too full.)